Now’s the time to spring clean… your slips!

 Think about how many times, each day, you’re handed a cash slip when making a purchase.
-Without thinking how important that tiny slip of paper may be, most of the time, it gets crumpled up and tossed into your cubbyhole or the nearest bin.
+Without thinking how important that tiny slip of paper is, most of the time, it gets crumpled up and tossed into your cubbyhole or the nearest bin.
 Did you know, that research indicates that 90% of consumers would rather have digitally stored receipts than collecting paper ones, and 50% would rather buy from companies that offer a digital receipt option?

-Now that its Spring we usually all spring clean different aspects of our lives – but have you ever thought about doing the same with your slips by making them digital?
+Now that it’s Spring we usually all spring clean different aspects of our lives – but have you ever thought about doing the same with your slips by making them digital?

 Millions of tons of paper are wasted each year from the production of slips that merely get thrown away.
 Only 1% of all slips collected, serve a purpose.
 However, in the past, if you travelled for business, it was important to keep all your slips so that you could complete and submit an accurate tax return.
-However, in today’s ever evolving technological landscape, this is no longer necessary.
+However, in today’s ever-evolving technological landscape, this is no longer necessary.

 Through advanced technologies, such as electronic logbooks, you are able to log your business and private travel, as well as capture odometer readings and vehicle expenses from the convenience of your phone.
 This means, no more paper, pens or hundreds of slips lying around your car and most importantly; a clean, SARS compliant, tax return for all your travel expenses.

 In fact, it is not only about managing all those slips.
-By using an electronic logbook, the average driver who travels for business and records these trips accurately, can earn R17 000* back on their tax return.
+By using an electronic logbook, the average driver who travels for business and records these trips accurately can earn R17 000* back on their tax return.